 Culp died of a heart attack outside his Hollywood Hills home on March 24, 2010.
 He was laid to rest in El Cerrito’s Sunset View Cemetery.
 On April 10, 2010, a memorial service was conducted at Grauman’s Egyptian Theater in Los Angeles.

 In the Hollywood film industry, Robert Culp is a very accomplished and well-known actor.
-The Robert Culp Net Worth is a source of motivation and inspiration.
+Robert Culp Net Worth is a source of motivation and inspiration.
 Must check out – Marlon Brando Net Worth.